wpaccessibility/wp-a11y-docs/docs/topics/forms/resources.md

 For a more in depth understanding of how to create validating forms and how forms work with various assistive technology.

 ## Accessible web forms
+- Gen Harris on Equalize Digital [How Accessible are WordPress Forms by Default?](https://equalizedigital.com/wordpress-forms-accessibility/)
 - W3C Web accessibility Tutorials: [Forms Concepts](https://www.w3.org/WAI/tutorials/forms/)
 - WebAIM: [Creating Accessible Forms](http://webaim.org/techniques/forms/)
 - Deque: [The Anatomy of Accessible Forms](https://www.deque.com/blog/anatomy-of-accessible-forms-best-practices/)